An application that automatically detects and classifies images on the go.

 User Experience Designer

-We see a lot of cool things everyday, but we don’t have the time to make a note to search or learn more about these things.
+We see a lot of cool things everyday, but we don’t have the time to make a note of all the objects that pique our curiosity.
 What if an application could automatically organize and compile knowledge about these objects while we’re out and remind us when we get home?

-The ability to modify images in this application is just a mode of entertainment.
+The ability to modify images in this application is a mode of entertainment.
 As apps like Snapchat and the "Story" concept grow, it’s important to recognize the intended audience of a younger user base.
-Users are used to being able to play with photos, so this aspect is vital for familiarity.
+Users expect to be able to play with photos, so this aspect is vital for familiarity.

 The idea is for a user to be able to "catch up" on their day, so the photo library is focused on memory and reflects on the last photo taken by the user.
-Users can look at their photos chronologically by default, by category (which is suggestable in the Edit screen above or done automatically by machine learning APIs), and by keyword.
+Users can look at their photos chronologically by default, by category (which is suggestable in the 'Edit' screen above or done automatically by machine learning APIs), and by keyword.
 The background of the application will always be a blurred, tinted version of the last photo taken, providing the subtle "reflection" aspect mentioned earlier.
-The user can also return to the camera via the button in the top right.

-I produced a handful of more high-fidelity mockups to showcase scrolling behavior and search results.
+This project was originally an intended design for the Y-Combinator Startup School project 'Clip'.
+During the project, I produced a handful of more high-fidelity mockups to show scrolling and search results.